Trusted WordPress tutorials, when you need them most.

 By adding and removing capabilities, you can control the actions users can take on your website.
 This helps keep your site safe, but extra users are still a vulnerability that hackers can exploit.

-With that in mind, here’s some tips on how to protect your WordPress site from brute force attacks and other hacks.
+With that in mind, here are some tips on how to protect your multi-author WordPress site.

 1. Force Everyone to Use Strong Passwords